monideep2255/InsightLens/README.md

 - Python 3.11 or higher
 - PostgreSQL (local installation or Docker)
+- Either one of the following:
-- OpenAI API key (for AI-powered analysis)
+  - OpenAI API key (default option for AI-powered analysis)
+  - Hugging Face API key (alternative for using open source models)

 ### Installation Steps